andyavl/holbertonschool-shell/basics/README.md

 12-file_type - Prints the type of the file named iamafile.
 13-symbolic_link - Creates a symbolic link to /bin/ls, named __ls__.
 14-copy_html - A script that copy(updates) all the HTML files from the current working directory to the parent.
+15-lets_move - A script that moves all files beginning with an uppercase letter to the directory /tmp/u.